Please see FAQ section below for information on repatriation flights for U.S. citizens.

 How do travelers pay for U.S. government-organized evacuation flights?

 Under U.S. law, passengers on a U.S. government-organized flight are responsible for paying the cost of their ticket, which may be higher than standard commercial fares.
 U.S. travelers are required to sign a promissory note before boarding the flight to the United States.
 A promissory note is a legal commitment that the passenger agrees to reimburse the US government for the costs of travel.
-U.S. travelers are responsible for any arrangements or costs (lodging, onward destination or local transportation, etc.) beyond their initial destination in the United States.
 Further information on U.S. Government-Assisted evacuations and the promissory note is available here.

 What should I do if my passport has expired and I want to travel?

-You should contact the U.S. Embassy at AbjAmcit@state.gov immediately to arrange for the issuance of an emergency passport.
+You should contact the U.S. Embassy at AbjAmcit@state.gov to arrange for the issuance of a limited-validity emergency passport for direct return to the United States.
 Passports may not be available the same day of travel.

 Will I be quarantined when I return to the U.S.?

-With the CDC Level 3 Global Travel Warning now in place, all passengers returning to the U.S. from any country should stay home for 14 days after returning from travel, monitor their health, and practice social distancing.
+With the CDC Level 3 Travel Warning in place, all passengers returning to the U.S. should stay home for 14 days after returning from travel, monitor their health, and practice social distancing.
+Please confirm local and state guidelines in your final destination for more information about current restrictions that may be in place.

 I already had a return flight booked through another airline.
 What should I do?

-You are encouraged to reach out to your airline to request a refund for the unused portion.
+You are encouraged to reach out to your airline to request a refund/credit for the unused portion.

 We don’t want to travel at this time.
 What should we know?

 We understand that the decision to depart or stay in Cote d’Ivoire is a difficult and personal one for most of our citizens.
-If you choose to stay in Cote d’Ivoire, please stock supplies of food, medicine and sanitary items for several weeks.
+If you choose to stay in Cote d’Ivoire, please stock supplies of food, medicine and sanitary items.
 You should be prepared to remain for an indefinite period.
 Follow local regulations and safety measures.

 What happens if I fall ill with COVID-19?